sidmcfarland/idle-snitch/README.md

    dotnet run --project IdleSnitch.csproj
    ```

+## Tray Icon States

+IDLE Snitch uses a tray icon with five distinct states to indicate your current status:

+- **Active & On the Clock:** User is within business hours and actively tracking time (`icon-active-on.ico`)
+- **Active & Off the Clock:** User is within business hours but not tracking time (`icon-active-off.png`)
+- **Snoozed:** Alerts are temporarily snoozed (`icon-snoozed.ico`)
+- **Outside Business Hours:** User is outside configured business hours (`icon-outside.ico`)
+- **Disabled:** App is manually disabled or not monitoring (`icon-disabled.ico`)

+The tray icon will update automatically based on your status.
+All icon assets are located in the `assets/` folder.

+## System Tray Integration

+The application uses the Windows system tray (via `NotifyIcon`) to display status and provide quick access to controls.
+Icons are loaded at startup and the tray icon is always visible while the app is running.

 ## Planned Features
 See `development-tasks.md` for the full list of planned features and development progress.